How to snake a toilet with a hanger isn’t difficult, but it’s a short term solution to get by without any tools.

-If you’ve got 1 bathroom and need to get your poop down the shoot, try this method to get ‘er done.
+If you’ve got 1 bathroom and need to get your poop down the shoot, try this method.
 Then buy yourself a toilet auger for future issues.

 How to Snake a Toilet with a Hanger